Will a car start with old fuel?

 Run the fuel through a cleaning recirculation pump every 12 months.
 You need to completely clean the fuel for diesel sitting this amount of time.
 Some companies will come out and do this for you, but you can also purchase a pump and filter for this at a pretty reasonable amount.
 Bad diesel fuel can stink – literally.

-Old gas can be used when freshened up with new fuel.
-Old gas is still reusable if combined with fresh gasoline, although the fuel mixture will have lower combustibility, so you might experience engine sputtering or non-starting.
-To use old gas in gas-powered lawn equipment, fill the fuel tank with one-part fresh gas per one-part old gas.
+Old gas can still be used if it’s mixed with new fuel.
+Old gas is still usable if it’s combined with fresh gasoline, though your engine might sputter—or may not start right away—because the fuel mixture’s combustibility is lower.
+To use old gas in gas-powered lawn equipment, fill the fuel tank with one-part fresh gas to one-part old gas.

 The less fuel in your tank, the greater the risk of running out completely in a bad spot.
 While different experts have different suggestions, it’s typically agreed that drivers should refuel their vehicle when they have anywhere between a quarter of a tank or half of a tank left for maximum efficiency.

-Should I Fill my gas tank all the way up?
+Should I fill up my fuel tank all the way?

 ‘ In reality, there is no expiration date on diesel per se, but the performance of your diesel fuel is affected the longer you store it.
 In fact, storing diesel without properly treating it can lead to all kinds of issues, not only for the fuelitself, but for any vehicle you decide to put the fuel in later.